Things you should know before you go

 - Cruise Ships: Meals are normally included, and are taken in the ship's main restaurant.

 - Special diets: If you have a specific dietary need please discuss it with us before you book.
 We will do our best to cater for special diets when notified in advance however cannot guarantee that your requirements will be met.
 The more information we have, the better, but even then, some suppliers find it difficult to satisfy every requirement.
 If you have a food allergy or intolerance you must declare it to us prior to travel so that we are able to notify our suppliers.

 Meals on board (only in cruise specific brochures)

-Please check the individual holiday itinerary and the 'Included in your Tour' panels to see what meals are included on each holiday.
+Please check the individual tour itinerary and the 'Included in your Tour' panels to see what meals are included on each tour.
 Once on board, each morning, enjoy a full buffet breakfast featuring a selection of fresh bread and pastries, eggs, fresh fruit, cheese and much more.
 For lunch on board, you can generally expect a full menu with several courses, or a light alternative such as a fresh salad buffet is usually available.
 Each evening on your cruise, you are treated to multi-course menus of regional or international specialities, all with a selection of wines available, and some cruises offer wine included in the price.

 Meals times on board (only in cruise specific brochures)

 Breakfast and lunch are flexible (normally between 7-9am and 12-2pm respectively), meanwhile dinner is generally taken at a more fixed time.
 Dinner can be either free seating or at an allocated table, depending on the capacity of the ship's restaurant, and is more of a formal experience, with several courses being served.